eli64s/readme-ai/examples/markdown/readme-typescript.md

 Contributions are welcome!
 Here are several ways you can contribute:

-- **[Submit Pull Requests](https://github/Yuberley/ChatGPT-App-React-Native-TypeScript/blob/main/CONTRIBUTING.md)**: Review open PRs, and submit your own PRs.
+- **[Report Issues](https://github.com/Yuberley/ChatGPT-App-React-Native-TypeScript/issues)**: Submit bugs found or log feature requests for the `ChatGPT-App-React-Native-TypeScript` project.
-- **[Join the Discussions](https://github/Yuberley/ChatGPT-App-React-Native-TypeScript/discussions)**: Share your insights, provide feedback, or ask questions.
+- **[Submit Pull Requests](https://github.com/Yuberley/ChatGPT-App-React-Native-TypeScript/blob/main/CONTRIBUTING.md)**: Review open PRs, and submit your own PRs.
-- **[Report Issues](https://github/Yuberley/ChatGPT-App-React-Native-TypeScript/issues)**: Submit bugs found or log feature requests for Chatgpt-app-react-native-typescript.
+- **[Join the Discussions](https://github.com/Yuberley/ChatGPT-App-React-Native-TypeScript/discussions)**: Share your insights, provide feedback, or ask questions.

 <details closed>
 <summary>Contributing Guidelines</summary>

-1. **Fork the Repository**: Start by forking the project repository to your GitHub account.
+1. **Fork the Repository**: Start by forking the project repository to your github account.
-2. **Clone Locally**: Clone the forked repository to your local machine using a Git client.
+2. **Clone Locally**: Clone the forked repository to your local machine using a git client.
    ```sh
    git clone https://github.com/Yuberley/ChatGPT-App-React-Native-TypeScript
    ```